 The respective flow on the Green River is the story of human impacts on a very distinct watershed.
-The Green River’s headwaters lie in the Wind River Range of Wyoming, and its stream is repeatedly blocked and diverted, most sizably by the Flaming Gorge Reservoir, not far upstream from Dinosaur National Monument.
+The Green River’s headwaters lie in the Wind River Range of Wyoming, and its stream is repeatedly blocked and diverted, most significantly by the Flaming Gorge Reservoir.
 Thus, its flow is determined by reservoir releases.
 The Green also will spike in the spring and early summer as the controlling agency at Flaming Gorge Dam releases water to make room for inflow.
 Peak releases from Flaming Gorge on the Green usually occur between mid-May and mid-June, but can vary widely from early May and into July.
 Water temperatures are coldest during the high water period and rain gear and warm synthetic clothing will be required.
 In reality the water is quite cold even in the summer, but lower flows and warmer air temperatures mitigate the risk of hypothermia.

 River Runners Responsibility Code

 - Read the pre-trip literature and arrive at the meeting place on time.

 - Understand the risks: your safety is ultimately your responsibility.

 - Treat your fellow guests and guides with respect and courtesy; harassment of any kind will not be tolerated.

 - Wear clothing and personal protective equipment suitable for the current conditions.

 - Listen to and follow the guides’ instructions.

 - No drugs or alcohol prior to, or during, your trip; alcohol is allowed in moderation in camp on overnight trips.

 - Minimize your impact on the environment.